Cambodia–Thailand relations: French Protectorate of Cambodia

-After Cambodia became a point of power struggle between Thailand and Vietnam, Thailand seized all power from Cambodia.
-Cambodia became a vassal state of Siam, but to prevent the two neighbors, Siam and Vietnam, from swallowing Cambodia, King Norodom invited France to make Cambodia its protectorate, on 11 August 1863.
-Cambodia remained under France's rule until 9 November 1953.
+After Cambodia became a point of power struggle between Thailand and Vietnam, King Norodom tried to prevent the two neighbors from taking over Cambodia by inviting France to make Cambodia its protectorate on 11 August 1863.
+Since then, Cambodia remained under France's rule until 9 November 1953.

+World War II

+In 1941, Thailand invaded French Indochina.
+After a brief conflict, a treaty was signed that forced France to give the western parts of Cambodia to Thailand.
+In 1946, following Allied victory in WWII, Thailand was forced to return these territories to France.

 Cold War

+In 1954, after French withdrawal, Thai military forces occupied the specific grounds of the Preah Vihear Temple in Cambodia and the surrounding "gray zones."
+They remained until a 1962 International Court of Justice (ICJ) ruling gave the temple to Cambodia.

 During the 1970s, Khmer Rouge ruled Cambodia as Democratic Kampuchea carrying out the Cambodian genocide.
 This caused many Cambodian refugees fleeing to the Thai border to escape Pol Pot's regime.

 On 1 January 1979, Vietnam invaded Kampuchea and removed Khmer Rouge from power replacing it with the Soviet-backed People's Republic of Kampuchea escalating into an eleven year war.
 Thailand refused to recognize the PRK and continued to support the deposed Democratic Kampuchea though Khmer Rouge and the two non-communist factions assembled the Kampuchean government-in-exile backed by the People's Republic of China, North Korea, ASEAN and the other Western powers.
 During that period, the Vietnamese soldiers attacked refugee camps near the Thai-Cambodian border over the course of its annual dry seasons.

 By the time Communist regimes in Eastern Europe collapsed, Vietnam withdrew its troops from Cambodia in late 1989 leading up to the 1991 Paris Peace Accords which paved way for the restoration of monarchy in 1993.
-On 18 February 1994, Pol Pot and the Khmer Rouge had rebuilt their former jungle bases at the Dângrêk Range of Anlong Veng near the border with Thailand.
+On 18 February 1994, Pol Pot and the Khmer Rouge had rebuilt their former jungle bases at the Dângrêk Range of Anlong Veng near the border with Thailand, which became the final headquarters for the Khmer Rouge members.